Grilled Flatbread with Artichokes & Ricotta

 • extra virgin olive oil, for drizzling

-• salt & freshly ground black pepper, for seasoning
+• kosher salt & freshly ground black pepper, for seasoning

 • 1 small lemon, cut into very thin slices (optional)